CVS Health Corporation research snapshot

 CVS AI Stock Forecast Scenarios

-The CVS AI stock forecast uses the $104.33 price reference, TTM EPS of $2.30, management guidance for 2026 adjusted EPS of $7.30 to $7.50, and a three-year scenario model.
-The mechanical GAAP EPS model produced conservative targets near $18 in a bear case, $38 in a base case, and $56 in a bullish case because current GAAP EPS remains depressed.
-A more useful investor range must therefore anchor on whether adjusted EPS recovers and converts to cash without new impairments or policy shocks.
+The CVS AI stock forecast uses the $104.43 price reference, TTM EPS of $2.30, management 2026 adjusted EPS guidance of $7.30 to $7.50, consensus 2026 adjusted EPS near $7.45, and a scenario model.
+The mechanical adjusted EPS model produced roughly $129 in a bullish case, $108 in a base case, and $79 in a bearish case under 16x, 14x, and 11x multiples, which lands inside the analyst target range of $79 to $148.
+The practical takeaway is that the forecast swings on whether adjusted EPS converts into durable cash earnings without new impairments, medical cost shocks, or margin damage from the Caremark FTC agreement.

 Bullish case

-More likely if CVS delivers raised 2026 adjusted EPS guidance, Health Care Benefits margins keep recovering, cash flow stays above $9.5 billion, debt falls, and investors assign a mid-teens multiple to sustainable adjusted EPS.
+More likely if CVS delivers raised 2026 adjusted EPS guidance, Health Care Benefits margins keep recovering, the Caremark FTC changes are implemented without meaningful margin damage, cash flow stays above $9.5 billion, debt falls, and investors assign a mid-teens multiple to sustainable adjusted EPS.

 Base case

-More likely if revenue grows in the low to mid single digits, adjusted EPS improves but GAAP earnings remain noisy, and the market values CVS near its analyst target range while waiting for cleaner Aetna and care delivery results.
+More likely if revenue grows in the low to mid single digits, adjusted EPS improves but GAAP earnings remain noisy, the PBM model reset costs a modest amount of economics, and the market prices CVS near its consensus target of $112.19 while waiting for cleaner Aetna and care delivery results.

 Bearish case

-More likely if medical cost trend rises, PBM economics are reset, pharmacy reimbursement pressure offsets volume, Oak Street or other care assets need more charges, or debt limits shareholder returns.
+More likely if medical cost trend rises, the FTC-related changes plus PBM regulation reset economics more than modeled, pharmacy reimbursement pressure offsets volume, Oak Street or other care assets need more charges, or debt limits shareholder returns.

 CVS AI technical analysis